niiknow/docker-nginx-image-proxy/README.md

 - [x] /healthcheck endpoint
 - [x] empty gif on other errors: 403, 404, 415, 500, 502, 503, 504
 - [x] convert/force output to another format, support formats: bmp, jpg, png, gif, webp
+- [x] use custom ssl and saved config when you mount '/app' volume.  nginx logs has also been redirect so you can backup, such as aws s3 sync.
+Just delete the default redirect to stdout/access.log and stderr/error.log files.

 # What does this solve?
 You have a huge repository of images that need dynamic resize and cropping.
 Cloudinary can be expensive and redundant if you run your own CDN in front of this microservice.